Block, Inc.: Weebly

 Weebly is a web hosting service that allows users to create and manage websites through an intuitive drag-and-drop interface.
 It offers a range of customizable templates and e-commerce tools, catering to small businesses and personal websites.
 Founded in 2006 by David Rusenko, Chris Fanini, and Dan Veltri, Weebly was initially developed to simplify website creation for non-technical users.

 In 2018, Square (now Block, Inc.) acquired Weebly for $365 million, integrating its services with Square's payment and commerce solutions.
 At the time of the acquisition, Weebly hosted over 625,000 paid subscribers and had more than 40 million sites built on its platform.
 Despite competition from platforms like Wix and Squarespace, Weebly maintained a strong user base due to its ease of use and affordable pricing.

 In 2021, Block announced plans to merge Weebly with its Square Online platform, phasing out the Weebly brand in favor of a unified e-commerce solution.
 By 2023, the transition was complete, with existing Weebly users migrated to Square Online while retaining access to Weebly's core features.
 Analysts noted that the rebranding aimed to streamline Block's product offerings but left some long-time Weebly users dissatisfied with the changes.

+Buzz

+In July 2026, Block announced Buzz, an open-source collaboration platform for humans and AI agents built on Nostr.